pranaysy/ChaosFEX/README.md

 This repository contains optimized Python modules for transforming feature matrices into higher dimensions using estimates derived from chaotic skew-tent maps.

-[Video Explanation on YouTube](https://www.youtube.com/watch?v=8JQstLi4COk) highlighting chief ideas and inspiration.
+[Video explanation on YouTube](https://www.youtube.com/watch?v=8JQstLi4COk) on the usage of chaotic maps as kernels and highlighting chief ideas and inspiration.

 **Reference Paper:**